-Generali Group Head Office has set up a center of excellence (CoE) in co-leadership with Generali Italia dedicated to accelerating the Smart Automation strategy, execution and convergence.
-The CoE consists of few diverse experts from different backgrounds and nationalities who come together and exchange information about various automation use cases, work on scaling global assets and act as a glue and accelerator across the group for Smart Automation initiatives.
+The Generali Group head office has set up a center of excellence (CoE) in co-leadership with Generali Italia dedicated to accelerating the Smart Automation strategy, execution, and convergence.
+The CoE consists of few diverse experts from different backgrounds and nationalities who come together and exchange information about various automation use cases, work on scaling global assets, and act as a glue and accelerator across the group for Smart Automation initiatives.

-The CoE proactively works to identify the most promising processes that can be automated and scouts for the best technologies available out there, identifying group-preferred solutions in alignment with experts from business units.
+The CoE proactively works to identify the most promising processes that can be automated and scouts for the best technologies available, identifying group-preferred solutions in alignment with experts from business units.
 They also work to raise awareness of automation across the entire group’s business units, support functions, and different markets.

-Generali has found that UiPath robots were able to perform the function of clicking and opening applications, and when combined with computer vision, natural language processing, and other software, could now collect information and make smart decisions based on that information.
+Generali found that UiPath robots could perform the function of clicking and opening applications.
+And, when combined with computer vision, natural language processing, and other software, the robots could collect information and make smart decisions based on that information.

-RPA on its own was powerful, but only when mixed with an ecosystem of additional technologies can provide a much richer potential.
-Another technology that RPA works together with is optical character recognition (OCR), a technology that allows them to scan and read the printed text and even hand-written text.
+RPA on its own was powerful.
+But, when mixed with an ecosystem of additional technologies, RPA can provide a much richer potential.
+One example is combining RPA with optical character recognition (OCR), a technology that allows them to scan and read the printed text and even hand-written text.

 Generali has experienced many benefits thanks to our usage of Smart Automation, including reducing costs and bureaucracy, improved productivity, and improved employee morale as we can now focus on value-added tasks.

 Pierluigi Sanna • Smart Automation Technology Lead